 • Procurement Status - Phase 2 is divided into several packages that were procured separately: Package A includes the final design and construction of 11.4 miles of the rail line, stations and systems elements; Package S (the Advanced Earthwork Contract) includes the removal and relocation of the Phase 1 soils stockpiled at the Maintenance Facility site associated with Package B; Package B includes the final design and construction of the WMATA Maintenance Facility at the northwest corner of the Dulles Airport property; and Parking Facilities (formerly Package C) includes the design and construction of the five parking facilities at the stations in Fairfax and Loudoun counties.
 The parking facilities are outside the scope of Phase 2.
-Package S was substantially completed on December 8, 2014 with the remaining punch list items completed on May 15, 2015 and is at the close out stage.
-However, it was recently determined that 15% of the contract area contains soils with no organics and, hence, will not support soil stabilization growth.
-Therefore, MWAA will pay the contractor to provide the necessary organic soil and reseed prior to closeout.
-This work was completed in mid-November 2015.
+Package S was substantially completed on December 8, 2014 with the remaining punch list items completed on May 15, 2015.
+However, it was determined that 15% of the contract area contains soils with no organics and, hence, will not support soil stabilization growth.
+The contractor provided the necessary organic soil and reseeded the area in mid-November 2015.
+The contract is in the close out stage and the final change order will be evaluated and settled in the first quarter of 2016.

-Design Progress - During December 2015, the overall design of Package A was reported at 95% complete.
-Of the 69 Issued for Construction (IFC) documents, 9 are yet to be completed with 5 due by the end of January 2016.
+Design Progress - During January 2016, the overall design of Package A was reported at 96% complete.
+Of the 69 Issued for Construction (IFC) documents, 9 are yet to be completed with 5 due to be completed during the first week of February 2016.

-Package B design is at the overall 84% complete level.
+Package B design is at the overall 85% complete level.
 Comment Resolution Meetings to close out all comments on the 60% design submission were completed in October 2015.
 The 90% submittals are expected in February 2016.